-Finding this Kyoto machiya café turned into more of an adventure than we expected.
-Following Google Maps, we arrived at what we thought was our destination—only to find a shop that looked more like a bakery specializing in takeout than a sit-down café.
-The sign read Coffee & Sweets KYOTO KEIZO, a name strikingly similar to the café we were looking for.
-Had it been converted from a café to a takeout dessert shop?
-Under the sweltering heat, slightly dizzy and confused, and with Google Maps offering less-than-perfect directions, we circled the block before finally realizing the truth: the café we were searching for was actually right next door.
-The takeout dessert shop—Coffee & Sweets KYOTO KEIZO (コーヒーとお菓子 KYOTO KEIZO)—turned out to be one of the café’s sister stores, dedicated to beautifully packaged pastries and baked goods for takeaway.
+Finding this Kyoto machiya café turned into a small adventure.
+Following Google Maps, we arrived at what we thought was the right place—only to find a shop that felt more like a takeaway bakery than a sit-down café.
+The sign read Coffee & Sweets KYOTO KEIZO, almost the same name.
+For a moment we wondered if the café had been converted into a takeout-only dessert shop.
+In the summer heat, slightly dizzy and with Google Maps not being especially helpful, we looped around the block—then realized the answer was simpler: the café was right next door.

-Because the two shops are so close to each other and share similar names, it’s easy to mix them up.
-For anyone planning a visit, both are located within the Sanjo-kai Shopping Street.
-If you enter from Kurama Street, you’ll spot the café first; enter from the opposite end, and you’ll encounter the dessert shop instead.
+The takeaway shop—Coffee & Sweets KYOTO KEIZO (コーヒーとお菓子 KYOTO KEIZO)—is a sister store that focuses on beautifully packaged pastries and baked goods to go.
+Because the two storefronts sit side by side and share similar names, it’s easy to mix them up.
+Both are inside the Sanjo-kai Shopping Street: enter from Kurama Street and you’ll reach the café first; enter from the opposite end and you’ll run into the takeaway shop first.

 A Sweet Dream at 60: The Birth of KYOTO KEIZO